I am a great contender for the world as it is—the ill along with the good,

 I often admire it just as much as I admire goodness,

 I am more firmly than ever fixed in my belief that all things tend to good, that no bad is forever bad, that the universe has its own ends to subserve and will subserve them well.
+In the swinging orbital movement of planets, all becomes the right and the just.

 My message to the young authors: